-In 1874, American chemist Edward Curtis reported a method for the synthesis of 1,3diketones by the reaction of a ketone with an alkyl halide under basic conditions.
-This method, which is known as the Claisen condensation, involves the formation of an enolate intermediate that can be alkylated to form the 1,3-diketone.
-Curtis describes his method for the synthesis of 1,3-diketones, which involves the reaction of a ketone with an alkyl halide in the presence of a strong base such as potassium carbonate.
-The reaction proceeds through a nucleophilic substitution at the carbonyl group of the ketone, followed by the elimination of the halide ion and subsequent intramolecular aldol condensation to form the 1,3-diketones and is still used today in various contexts (4).
+with an alkyl halide in the presence of a strong base such as potassium carbonate.
+The reaction proceeds through a nucleophilic substitution at the carbonyl group of the ketone, followed by the elimination of the halide ion and subsequent intramolecular aldol condensation to form the 1,3diketone product.
+This method represented a significant advance in the synthesis of 1,3diketones and is still used today in various contexts (4).